 - understand the fundamentals of machine learning and deep learning

-- be able to apply learning algorithms to communication and networking problems
+- be able to apply learning algorithms to communication problems and networked systems

-- understand the communication aspects involved in ML-empowered wireless networks
+- understand the communication aspects involved in distributed edge learning

 - be able to follow recent developments and emerging directions in ML theory and applications